AdobeDocs/commerce-extensibility/src/pages/events/consume-events.md

   - Extensibility
 ---

-Events sent from Commerce to Adobe I/O events can be consumed in a few different ways.
+Events sent from Adobe Commerce to Adobe I/O events can be consumed in a few different ways.
 The following options for consuming events can be configured when adding events to your App Builder project and creating an event registration:

 * [Using the Journaling API](#using-the-journaling-api)
 * [Using a Webhook URL](#using-a-webhook-url)